 The second step of the Third call for proposals of the Danube Transnational Programme is open from 3rd October to 25th November 2019.
 Only those projects pre-selected for the second step are invited to submit an application.

 A decision about the Expressions of Interest (EoI) which were selected to submit a full Application Form in the 2nd step was taken by the Monitoring Committee on 1st October 2019: List of 61 EoI proposed for the 2nd step.

 Applicants pre-selected for the second step are strongly advised to carefully read all the documents included in the Applicants Pack below, namely the specific Guidelines for the 2nd step.
 A Lead Applicant seminar addressed only to those pre-selected projects is being organised on 17th October 2019 in Budapest.

+The first step of the 3rd call was open from 28th January to 8th March 2019.
+276 Expressions of Interest were submitted for the 1st step.
+More information about the proposals submitted can be found by clicking here.
 Thematic seminars addressing the topics open for the Third call were organised in December 2018 and January 2019.
-More information is found here.
+More information about the seminar can be found here.

-In order to support potential applicants in the preparation of their proposals, all the documents related to the call were published in this section of the website.
+In order to support potential applicants in the preparation of their proposals, all the documents related to the call are published in this section of the website.